About us

 - There is a gap in funding and support for survivors from faith backgrounds and faith organisations who are working to end VAWG.

-- Centring the voices of survivors from faith and minoritised communities
+- Amplify the voices of survivors from faith and minoritised communities, by raising the profile of our members

 Find out more